Tummy Tuck (Abdominoplasty) in Annapolis, MD

 Contact Us Today

 The Sandel Duggal Center for Plastic Surgery is one of the top plastic surgery practices in Maryland and Dr. Claire Duggal has extensive experience in breast and body enhancement procedures.
-Schedule a consultation to learn whether breast augmentation is right for you, and to find out why Dr. Duggal’s patients rate her so highly.
-Contact us online or call 410-266-7120.
+Schedule a consultation to learn whether a tummy tuck is right for you, and to find out why Dr. Duggal’s patients rate her so highly.
+Contact us online or call (410) 266-7120.